xT-Development/xt-walkingstyles/README.md

 - qb-core

 ### Credits:
-All of the walkingstlye scripts out there, as this is heavily inspired by all of them.
+All of the walkingstyle scripts out there, as this is heavily inspired by all of them.
 This is just my version of it using player metadata.